jc220866/comp140-worksheetA/README.md

 // Randomly choose a word from the "Text File Words" vector to be the secretWord (depending on wordLength = X)
 // Continue to randomly choose X long words from "Text File Words" until the "Game Words" set is full

-My idea for an algorithm:
+My idea for an algorithm (in main.cpp's AddDummyWords(FWordlist wordList) function:

 // Randomly choose a word from the "Text File Words" vector to be the secretWord (depending on wordLength = X)